-Looking For a New Cadillac CTS-V in your area?
+Looking for a Used CTS-V in your area?

 Have you driven a 2013 Cadillac CTS-V?

 Based on 1 review

 In its ninth year of production and four years removed from its last significant overhaul, the Cadillac CTS-V remains virtually unchanged for 2013, save for a change to make automatic wipers standard equipment.

 The 2013 Cadillac CTS-V is available as a rear-wheel-drive 5-passenger sedan or wagon.
 The engine for both trim levels is a 6.2-liter supercharged 16-valve LSA V8 that makes 556 hp and 551 lb-ft of torque.
 The CTS-V comes equipped with a 6-speed manual transmission with overdrive and runs on regular gas.
 A 6-speed automatic transmission is available as an upgrade.
 According to the EPA, the CTS-V is capable of 14 mpg city/19 highway.
 For those concerned about cargo space, the CTS-V wagon offers 58 cubic feet of storage space.